Installation

 Option A: Create a New Project (Recommended)

-The create-nextly-app CLI scaffolds a complete Nextly project with your choice of database, storage provider, and project template.
+The create-nextly-app CLI scaffolds a complete Nextly project with your choice of database and template.
+Storage defaults to local disk, so you don't need to configure cloud storage to get started.

-pnpm dlx @nextlyhq/create-nextly-app my-appnpx @nextlyhq/create-nextly-app my-appyarn dlx @nextlyhq/create-nextly-app my-appThe CLI will prompt you to:
+pnpm create nextly-app my-appnpx create-nextly-app@latest my-appyarn create nextly-app my-appbun create nextly-app my-appThe CLI will prompt you to:

 cd my-app